Pleasant Hill bus tragedy: Tragedy

-As the east bus left the school, driven by Carl Miller and loaded with 20 students, the full force of the blizzard hit, with strong winds.
+As the east bus left the school, driven by 30-year-old Carl Miller and loaded with 20 students, the full force of the blizzard hit, with strong winds.
 Miller was trying to take a shortcut to get to the Untiedt farm, but he almost immediately got lost, unable to see past the radiator of the bus.
 Around 9:30 a.m., as they were driving around looking for a landmark, the school bus slid into a ditch on Holly–Towner Road and the engine stalled out.
 Miller tried to restart the engine, but packed snow and ice prevented it from starting up again.

 Stuck on a bus with no heater, and with high wind that blew out the cardboard covering the missing windows (which caused snow to start to pile up inside), the situation became dire.
 The occupants tried to get warm by making a fire with school books, but this mostly filled the bus with smoke.
 Plus, their lunches had become frozen, and so they were also hungry.
 To stay warm, the bus driver ordered the kids to jump around.

-In the afternoon, as the storm continued to rage, Miller asked two of the older students, Bryan and Clara Untiedt, to go for help.
+In the afternoon, as the storm continued to rage, Miller asked two of the older students, Bryan Untiedt and Clara Smith, to go for help.
 They walked some distance, but they were too cold and had to turn around.
 The occupants continued to jump around and dance to stay warm, even through the night.

 The next morning, the blizzard continued.
 Miller made the decision then to go find help.
 He told the older kids to continue to exercise and then left.
-Soon after he left, Louise Stonebraker was the first child to die.
+Soon after he left, 13-year-old Mary Louise Stonebraker was the first child to die.